 C. Inadvertent Generation Imbalances

-If Operator’s actual delivery of Energy during any hour to the Company Electric System differs from the scheduled amount by an amount less than or equal to +/-1.5% (or a minimum of +/- 2MW), Operator shall have thirty (30) days to correct the Inadvertent Generation Imbalances by returning to Company the same amount of In-Kind Energy.
+If Operator’s actual delivery of Energy during any hour to the Company Electric System results in an Inadvertent Generation Imbalance, Operator shall have thirty (30) days to correct the Inadvertent Generation Imbalances by returning to Company the same amount of In-Kind Energy.
 If Operator fails to correct the Inadvertent Generation Imbalances within thirty (30) days, the Inadvertent Generation Imbalances shall be subject to the following charges:

-Operator will pay Company for Energy required to cover an undersupply, Inadvertent Generation Imbalance at a per MWh rate equal to $100 per MWh; and
+Operator will pay Company for Energy required to cover an undersupply, Inadvertent Generation Imbalance at a per MWh rate equal to $[__] per MWh; and